-While water-cycle-related measures have been implemented steadily until now based on the Basic Plan on Water Cycle (July 10, 2015, Cabinet decision), numerous issues remain in connection with the maintenance or recovery of a sound water cycle.
+While water-cycle-related measures have been implemented steadily until now based on the Basic Plan on Water Cycle, numerous issues remain in connection with the maintenance or recovery of a sound water cycle.
 These include the issues listed below.